Executive Summary

 History from Suetonius

-The Life of Domitian by Suetonius supports my assertion that Flavia Domitilla was not a congregant in Mark’s congregation or a Judaizer.
+The Life of Domitian by Suetonius supports my assertion that Flavia Domitilla was not a congregant in Mark’s congregation or, personally, a Judaizer.
 Suetonius (born c.
 69 CE) was a close friend of Pliny the Younger, a Senator from the late 80s onward.
 Pliny had known Flavia’s husband Clemens.
 (Clemens had been consul in 95 and presided over the Senate.)
 Later in 95, Clemens was killed by Domitian’s agents.
 Domitian, in turn, was assassinated in 96.
 The Senate had to replace him.
 Suetonius would have been able to interview multiple people who had lived through these crises.

 What does Suetonius say?
 Domitian “put to death his own cousin Flavius Clemens, suddenly and on a very slight suspicion, almost before the end of his consulship; and yet Flavius was a man of most contemptible laziness and Domitian had besides openly named his sons, who were then very young, as his successors…” Suetonius dismisses the validity of Domitian’s suspicion, and does not mention the official charge against Clemens.